Українська

 Fedyka Street Viktoriv

-The historical and local lore museum in the urban-type village of Solotvyn was founded in 1958 by the famous Carpathian local historian Oleksandr Fedanko.
+The historical and local lore museum in the town of Solotvyn was founded in 1958 by the famous Carpathian local historian Oleksandr Fedanko.

 In 1964, the museum received official status.
 Now the exposition is located in a two-floor building in the center of the village.